PHP-DI/PHP-DI/README.md

-Dependency injection with annotations in PHP

-## Introduction

 The aim of PHP-DI is to make [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) as simple as possible with PHP.

 Unlike Zend\DI, Symfony Service Container or Pimple, PHP-DI:

 * can be used by a monkey
-* is not limited to Services (_anything_ can be injected)
+* is not limited to Services (anything can be injected)
 * uses annotations for code-readability and ease of use